UmmarFarooq14/Linux-In-Detail-Notes-From-Scratch/Linux/Day-13/at command.md

 Usage:
 -----

-    at HH:MM PM  ---> schedule a job. at q         ---> list the at entries at rm #      ---> remove at entry at d         ---> at daemon/service that manages scheduling.
+    at HH:MM PM           ---> schedule a job. at q                  ---> list the at entries at rm #               ---> remove at entry at d                  ---> at daemon/service that manages scheduling. systemctl status atd  ---> To manage atd services.